DavidWaumsley/Bistro11ty/events/event4.md

 - [Elva](https://github.com/scottsweb/elva).

-These all have been updated to 11ty v.3
+These all have been updated to 11ty v.3.
+That said, that can carry npm packages that are [deprecated]( https://www.npmjs.com/package/inflight)